 You will be picked up at the airport by VfN staff upon your arrival and taken to the Hotel.
 You are provided a day induction which will include basic information about your placement.
 This is a great chance to assimilate with other volunteers and get to know the local team.
 Included in orientation:

+The project fee include we organize accommodation that will be modest, but comfortable, safe and close of your placement.
 In orientation period you will be placed at a guest house or hotel in Kathmandu.
 During the volunteering the living condition will be far from luxurious but you will get own single room or share with group friends.
 Host family are always supportive, welcoming and caring for volunteers.
-The accommodation have running water and electricity is sometime unreliable sometime.
+The accommodation have running water and electricity is sometime unreliable.
 Squat toilet is common in Nepal and western toilets might be unavailable in Host family or hostel.
 WiFi is available but we recommend to get SIM card with data package to keep in touch with family.
 This is an excellent opportunity to stay with Nepalese family in order to learn and experience the way of life.
-We highly recommend in winter season to pack warm cloth and sleeping bag.
+On the some of our Programs you can choose the accommodation option.
+This includes host family, hostel or guest house.
+We highly recommend in winter season to pack warm cloths and sleeping bag.

 You are given Nepali meals three times in a day, breakfast, lunch and dinner in the placement.
 Dal, Bhat, and Tarkari (pulses, rice and curry) are staple food for most Nepalis.
 Tarkari is vegetables curry, pickle, and occasionally meat curry also will be provided to you.
 Additional foods, you should self afford.
 For drinking water, you are given two mineral bottles (one liter of each bottle) in a day, or you can buy self of which total cost may comes to be about US $5 dollar in a week.
 If any of you have special dietary habits and requirement, please let us know on the time of you do apply so that we could make arrangement for.
 We do our best to well taking care of volunteers.
 Meanwhile, you should not expect to eat as you normally do at home.
 We highly appreciate the flexibility of volunteers.